A lighthearted enlightenment of the differences

 Weights are different in both countries.
 One ton in America is 2000 lbs whereas in England it is 2240 lbs.
 So a boat in England described as displacing 20 tons would displace 22.4 tons in America, a big difference.

 A ground fault circuit interrupter (GFCI) is required on all boats with a “shore power” circuit in the USA.
-The nearest equivalent in Britain is a circuit breaker off the mains.
+The nearest equivalent in Britain is a mains circuit breaker

 Touch or flashlight?
 “Pass me a torch please,” will get a response in England, but “pass me the flashlight,” would be better in America.